 Abuse can be emotional and physical, as well as sexual.
 You may have been abused when you were a child, a young person or as an adult, it may still be happening to you now.
-Abuse can happen to men and women, boys and girls.
+Abuse can happen to any person of any gender or sexual orientation.
 Violence often comes hand in hand with abuse and sometimes, it can be hard to feel safe enough to take the first step towards talking about what has happened to you.

 Maybe you do not feel you could find the words to tell your story, but carrying the secret of your abuse around with you can feel like a heavy load.
 Overwhelming feelings of shame and anger may affect your physical health and your relationships too.
 And the accompanying sense of guilt can be confusing.